OctopusDeploy/blog/blog/2022-02/from-zero-to-octopus-hero-part-1/index.md

 tags:
  - DevOps
  - Product
+ - Getting Started
 ---

-Hey everyone, my name is [Sarah Lean](https://twitter.com/Techielass).
-Recently, I joined the Octopus Deploy team as a Senior Solutions Architect within the Community team.
+My name is [Sarah Lean](https://twitter.com/Techielass) and I recently joined Octopus Deploy as Senior Solutions Architect in the Community team.

+This blog post is part 1 of a series about my learning journey with Octopus.

-In this blog series, I will be sharing my learning journey.
-I am starting from scratch with Octopus Deploy.
-But over the next 8 weeks, my intention is to go from Zero to Octopus Hero!
+I'm starting from scratch with Octopus Deploy, but I intend to go from zero to Octopus hero over the coming weeks.

+We'll add links to other posts in the series as they become available.

 ## What is Octopus Deploy?

-Deploying software and infrastructure within your environment is something that we all must do.
-Whether we are running physical on-premises environments or cloud environments.
+Deploying software and infrastructure in your environment is something all software engineers need to do, whether we're running on-premises or cloud environments.
 Introducing automation into the process can help to drive efficiency and consistency.

 Octopus Deploy is a tool that can help with your infrastructure and software's deployment and release management.